doitsujin/dxvk/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Please describe your issue as accurately as possible.
+Include screenshots or videos when relevant.

 If you use Windows, please check the following page: https://github.com/doitsujin/dxvk/wiki/Windows

 ### Software information
-Name of the game, settings used etc.
+Name of the game, settings used etc. If using mods or addons, list them aswell.

 ### System information
 - GPU: